Tuesday, 12 November 2019

 Moving On...

-The Daughters of Sheba blog and Foundation has removed to be under one "roof."
-Please visit with us now at Claudette's place - she is the Founder, Editor and general housekeeper of the affairs of DOS.
+The Daughters of Sheba blog and Foundation have been removed to be under one "roof."
+Please visit with us now at one of our new places on YouTube.
 Yes, basically the Mom.

 Thanks for the support here...looking forward to seeing you at our new digs.